os-js/manual.os-js.org/src/v3/guide/deploy/README.md

 ## Reverse Proxy

-To make OS.js available via port `80/http` (or for SSL `443/https`) it is adviced to configure a webserver as a reverse-proxy instead of exposing the OS.js node server directly to the internet (or intranet).
+To make OS.js available via port `80/http` (or for SSL `443/https`) it is advised to configure a webserver as a reverse-proxy instead of exposing the OS.js node server directly to the internet (or intranet).

 Before proceeding note the following: